top of page

 George Green (1767 - 1849) was a shipbuilder and philanthropist.
 Born the son of a brewer he became an apprentice in John Perry's Blackwall shipbuilding yard at the age of 15, one of the biggest private shipyards in the world.
 The fortunes of the yard fluctuated during the early 19th century.
 Green built Trinity Independent Chapel and a sailors’ home with 200 beds of model accommodation for crews (including Lascar crews) in between their voyages, protecting them from the danger of the Crimping System - kidnapping people to serve as sailors.
 He also built schools and almshouses in Poplar.
 When he died aged 82, the shops in Blackwall and Poplar were closed as a mark of respect and the population lined the route from his house to Trinity Chapel.
 Every vessel in the East and West India Docks flew its flag at half mast.

-The tomb is in poor condition, with broken and rusting railing bars, badly replaced finials, and the marble inscription on the west face has fallen from position and is illegible.
-The Portland stone base of the tomb has been covered with cement render, most of which has failed.
+The tomb lies in Trinity Gardens in Poplar and was in poor condition.
+It had broken and rusting railing bars, badly replaced finials, and the marble inscription on the west face had fallen from position and was illegible.

 whitechapel 2.jpg